dai-shi/use-context-selector/README.md

 It also requires `useContextUpdate` to behave better in concurrent rendering.
 Its usage is optional and only required if the default behavior is unexpected.

+If you need a simpler solution, you can use `useSyncExternalStore` without any libraries.
+See [an example](https://github.com/dai-shi/use-context-selector/issues/109#issuecomment-1785147682).

 ## Usage